 Many graduates fail to produce a single publication, a finding reported earlier in Conley and Önder (2014).
 Figure 4 shows something similar for our graduates.
 Among graduates of economics and related programs, fewer than 60% ever place a paper in a DI journal; only around 45% place two.
 These long-run success rates are only a little higher among economics department graduates.
-T6 publications are rare: only about a quarter of graduates place a paper in a top-6 outlet and only around 15% manage two in T6.
-The likelihood of a T6 publication flattens a little sooner than does the odds of placing a paper in DI journals.
-T6 success goes higher for economics graduates, though still fails to clear 30%.
+T6 publications are rare: only 30% of graduates place a paper in a top-6 outlet and only around 20% manage two in T6.
+The likelihood of a T6 publication flattens a little sooner than does the odds of placing a paper in DI journals, again with slightly higher success rates for economics department graduates.